 1. REVISED Policy 2.2.5-d: The County shall recognize Agricultural Enclaves pursuant to Florida Statutes section 163.3162(54) by assigning the Agricultural Enclave (AGE) Future Land Use Designation through a Future Land Use Amendment process in accordance with the procedures set forth in Florida Statutes Chapter 163 for Agricultural Enclaves.
-To the extent the density, intensity and required new urbanism concepts of an AGE conflict with the policies of the Rural Tier, the site specific amendment approval shall be governed by the Agricultural Enclave in s.
+An AGE site specific amendment that incorporates appropriate new urbanism concepts and supports balanced growth may occur in the Rural Tier and may exceed rural densities and intensities.
+To the extent an AGE site specific amendment the density, intensity and required new urbanism concepts of an AGE conflicts with the policies of the Rural Tier, the site specific amendment approval shall be governed by the Agricultural Enclave in s.
 163.3162(4) FS, by this policy and policies 2.2.5-e, 2.2.5-f, and 2.2.5-g.
-The site specific plan amendment ordinance adopting an Agricultural Enclave future land use shall include a Conceptual Plan and implementing pPrinciples that establish and the range of densities and intensities and that demonstrate compliance with s.
+The site specific plan amendment ordinance adopting an Agricultural Enclave future land use shall include a Conceptual Plan and ilmplementing pPrinciples that establish and the range of densities and intensities and that demonstrate compliance with s.
 163.3162(54), Florida Statutes.
-The Conceptual Plan shall include a Site Data table establishing an overall density and intensity for the project consistent with the requirements of s.
-163.3162(54), Florida Statues, as well as minimum and maximum percentages for the acreages of the Transects shown on the Plan and other binding standards.
+The Conceptual Plan shall include a Site Data table establishing an overall density and intensity for the project-consistent with the requirements of s.
+163.3162(54), Florida Statues, as well as minimum and/or maximum percentages for the acreages of the Transects shown on the Plan and other binding standards.
 The Conceptual Plan and Implementing Principles can only be revised through the Future Land Use Atlas amendment process.
-All development orders must be consistent with the adopted eConceptual pPlan and ilmplementing pPrinciples.
-Bona fide agricultural uses shall be permitted until such time as a specific area of the Enclave physically converts to the uses permitted by such development orders.
-Bona fide agricultural uses shall be permissible after conversion to the extent indicated on the Conceptual Plan.
-Utility outparcels lying within and surrounded by a qualifying agricultural enclave may also be assigned the AGE Future Land Use Designation.
+All development orders must be consistent with the adopted eConceptual pPlan and iImplementing pPrinciples.
+Bona fide aAgricultural uses shall be permitted until such time as a specific area of the Enclave physically converts to the uses permitted by such development orders.
+Bona fide aAgricultural uses shall be permissible after conversion to the extent indicated on the Conceptual Plan.
+Utility eQutparcels lying within and surrounded by a qualifying agricultural enclave may also be assigned the AGE Future Land Use Designation.